smsraj2001/CHAT-SERVER-GUI-PYTHON/README.md

 The ```GUI Chat Server``` is a simple GUI implementation of chat server which uses Socket programming technique.
 It also allows to transfer a simple text file from client to client.
 All the operations from the client are notified to server.

-The ```Advanced Chat Server``` is a console based implementation of chat server wherein, the admin(server) can ban or remove an user in the chat room.
+The ```Advanced Chat Server``` is a console based implementation of chat server wherein, the admin(server) can ban or remove a user in the chat room.
 Also details in this regard will be stored in a text file.

 ## DESCRIPTION
 - Both the components uses Server IP address and server defined 5 digit PORT number to connect 2 or more clients together.